 I chose this because it is the most common standard that everyone is likely to have a monitor for, LCD or CRT types.
 It requires a 25.175MHz pixel clock which is challenging for a breadboard build.

 To support graphics you need have a very fast host interface, which RS232 is not.
 Also, to draw the ASCII characters would require rendering the fonts in software, which is a CPU-intensive process.
-Really you need at least an ARM CPU to get decent performance, which is not likely to be available in a DIP package so this is outside the scope of the project.
+Really you need at least an ARM CPU to get decent performance, which is not likely to be available in a DIP package so proper graphics is outside the scope of the project.

 The character set I chose was 8x14 pixels and I left the first 2 lines blank giving an 8x16 character.
 Divide this into 640x480 and you get 80x30 characters.
 This is a common (old) standard and is enough for most purposes.
 I chose to support 16 colours - all VGA monitors are colour and to support 256 colours or more is really a graphics requirement.